 Victor Fanucchi is a writer, filmmaker and educator.
 He began teaching at the University of Michigan in 2004 after working in Los Angeles for several years, where he made short films "Chekhov's Gun," "First Prince" and "Dream House," and worked a variety of film-related jobs, including editing award-winning trailers for Sony Classics, October Films and Miramax, as well as organizing film series and filmmaker appearances at the Los Angeles County Museum of Art.
 Based in Ann Arbor, he continues to make features and shorts that play in film festivals around the country.

-Colin Gunkel is an Assistant Professor of Screen Arts and Cultures, American Culture and Latina/o Studies at the University of Michigan.
-His book Mexico on Main Street: Transnational Film Culture in Los Angeles before World War II is forthcoming from Rutgers University Press.
-He has published essays in a number of scholarly journals, including American Quarterly, Aztlán: A Journal of Chicano Studies, Film History and Velvet Light Trap, in addition to numerous pieces on Chicano/Latino art and culture.
-He is also currently the Associate Editor of the A Ver: Revisioning Art History book series on individual Latina/o artists published through the UCLA Chicano Studies Research Center.
-As an independent curator, he is currently serving on the curatorial team for several exhibitions as part of the Getty Foundation’s Pacific Standard Time: LA/LA initiative, scheduled for 2017.
+Colin Gunkel is an Assistant Professor of Screen Arts and Cultures, American Culture and Latina/o Studies at the University of Michigan and the author of Mexico on Main Street: Transnational Film Culture in Los Angeles before World War II (Rutgers University Press, 2015).
+He has published essays in a number of scholarly journals, including American Quarterly, Aztlán: A Journal of Chicano Studies, Film History and Velvet Light Trap.
+He also serves as Associate Editor of the A Ver: Revisioning Art History monograph series on individual Latino/a artists